SoftwareHeritage/swh-docs/docs/getting-started.rst

   cd swh-docker-dev
   docker-compose up -d

-When all the containers are up and runnig, you have a running Software Heritage platform.
+When all the containers are up and running, you have a running Software Heritage platform.
 You should open:

 - http://localhost:5080/ to navigate your (empty for now) SWH archive,
-- http://localhost:5080/rabbitmq to access the rabbitmq dashoard (guest/guest),
+- http://localhost:5080/rabbitmq to access the rabbitmq dashboard (guest/guest),
 - http://localhost:5080/prometheus to explore the platform's metrics,

 All the internal APIs are also exposed: